-Students join us from all over the United States and from all around the world.
-Their ages typically range from 11 (finishing sixth grade) to 18.
-Echo and Ocean courses are for college age students and Charlie Pro scuba participants must be 18+.
-Each boat has 10-12 students of similar age with a balance of males and females.
-Our fleet size is 20 to 60 teens, depending on the adventure.
-Each day offers sailing and meals with your crew and then activities, electives, and socializing with the entire group.
-The majority of our students come alone, and friends are certainly welcome.
+Students join us from all over the United States and around the world.
+Their ages range from 11 (finishing 6th grade) to 18.
+We even have courses for college-age students that require participants to be over 18.
+Each boat has 10-12 students grouped by age and balanced between males and females.
+Each day offers sailing and meals with your crew (fellow students) as well as activities, electives, and socializing with the entire fleet.
+The majority of Sail Caribbean’s students come alone, though friends are more than welcome!
+We host students from all backgrounds and a wide variety of interests to join our crews.

 The majority of our students come on their own, though friends are certainly welcome.
 Requests to be on the same boat as a friend can be accommodated if both friends make the request.
 We do limit the number of teens who know each other on the same boat.

-No. We accept applications year round.
+No. We accept applications year-round.
 As long as there are openings on the programs, you can sign up.
-It’s rare, but we have had student’s sign up just days before an adventure starts!
+We have had students sign up just days before an adventure starts!
 Please call us for program availability.

 Our policies are clearly outlined on our application and are stated emphatically by Mike Liese to all students upon their arrival.
 Sail Caribbean students are strictly prohibited from using drugs, alcohol, and tobacco.
+Other strict Sail Caribbean rules that are strongly looked into include bullying, speaking inappropriately, and disrespecting any other person in any way.
 Those who violate these rules, as well as those who remain in the company of anyone violating the rules, are sent home immediately.
-Students and parents often say they appreciate that our rules are fair, well understood, and enforced without exception.
+Students and parents often say they appreciate that our rules are fair, well-understood, and enforced without exception.

 Our Packing List is very thorough!